Weight Gain Makes You Look Older

 Secondly, there are structures inside our white blood cells called telomeres, which are the caps at the ends of chromosomes — the molecules that carry genes.
 Every time a cell divides, telomeres shorten.
 In the natural aging process, telomeres eventually get so short that cells can no longer divide, and they then die.
 As more and more cells reach the end of their telomeres and die, the inexorable process produces the effects of aging.

-Weight gain and obesity affects the natural aging process.
-The difference between being obese and being lean corresponds to 8.8 years of extra ageing.* So, basically, increasing body weight = decreasing telomere length.
+Weight gain and obesity affect the natural aging process.
+The difference between being obese and being lean corresponds to 8.8 years of extra aging.* So, basically, increasing body weight = decreasing telomere length.
 And the effects are permanent.
-Losing weight reduces the rate of telomere loss but cannot restore them.
+Losing weight reduces the rate of telomere loss but cannot restore it.

 Of course, rapid, dramatic weight loss achieved in an unhealthy way can also lead to an accelerated process of facial aging.